 Flavors/Temps: Bitter, Aromatic, Slightly Sweet

-History/Folklore: Many varieties of chicory are cultivated for salad leaves, roots (which are ground and used as a coffee substitute) and as forage for livestock.
+History/Folklore: Many varieties of chicory are cultivated for salad leaves, the roots (which are ground and used as a coffee substitute), and as forage for livestock.
 It has been cultivated as early as 5,000 years ago by Egyptians as a medicinal plant used to support liver function, stimulate an appetite and to sedate an anxious person.

 Wild chicory leaves are bitter and popular in many regional cuisines, including Italian, Greek, Albanian and Turkish.
 In Albania, the greens are used as a substitute for spinach.
 Cooking helps to reduce the bitter quality of the greens.
-They can then be sauteed with garlic, anchovies and other popular ingredients, depending on the chef and the region.
+They can then be sautéed with garlic, anchovies, and other popular ingredients, depending on the chef and the region.
 The leaves can be eaten like celery and the roots and leaf buds can be boiled and eaten as well.

 The Native American Cherokee tribes used an infusion of the root as a tonic for nerves and the Iroquois used a decoction of the root as a wash and poultice for fever sores.

 The famous 17th century English herbalist, Nicholas Culpepper, described chicory as, “more dry and less cold than endive, so it opens up more.
 A draught made of a handful of the leaves or roots boiled in wine or water, drives our choleric and phleghmatic humours.”